Investment Basics - Stocks

 Companies may have different objectives when issuing stock.
 These objectives include whether a company wants to separate the shareholders’ financial interest in the company from the governance of the day-to-day operations, and whether the company issuing the stock wishes to have the stock traded on an exchange.
 Companies may issue common stock and preferred stock.

 Dividends and safety are primary reasons for purchasing shares of preferred stock.
-Preferred stock does not offer investors the same level of capital appreciation as common stock does, but it also is not as volatile as common stock.
+Preferred stock does not offer investors the same level of capital appreciation as common stock, but it is usually not as volatile.
 Preferred stock shareholders may receive a consistent dividend payment.
 If a dividend is paid, the preferred stock dividend is paid first.
 In bankruptcy proceedings, preferred stock shareholders are paid before common stock shareholders.

 Stock Brokers